 - Changes in vulva color, or vulvar sores or rash

-“Feeling full, loss of appetite, sudden weight loss, and fatigue are other side effects that can be easy to overlook,” says Dr. Stampler.
-“These can be indicative of other cancers and conditions, too, but when they’re accompanied by symptoms like those listed above, they can be a sign of gynecological cancer.”
+"Feeling full, loss of appetite, sudden weight loss and fatigue are other side effects that can be easy to overlook," says Dr. Holtz.
+"These can be indicative of other cancers and conditions, too, but when they're accompanied by symptoms like those listed above, they can be a sign of gynecological cancer."

 Although there is still room for improvement for gynecological cancer screenings, there are steps that women can take to prevent cancer.
 The HPV vaccine, which girls can receive as young as nine years old and up to age 26, protects the body from cervical cancer.
 Pap smears, which are conducted beginning at age 21, also protect against the disease.

-Still, even as new screenings and diagnostic tools are developed, it’s important to remain aware of changes in your body, says Dr. Stampler.
+Still, even as new screenings and diagnostic tools are developed, it's important to remain aware of changes in your body, says Holtz.

-“The most important tool in preventing cancer is your intuition,” she says.
-“If you feel that something’s not right, or you notice changes in your body, talk to your primary care doctor or Ob/Gyn about your concerns.
-If cancer—or any disease—is caught early, the easier it is to treat.”
+"The most important tool in preventing cancer is your intuition," he says.
+"If you feel that something's not right, or you notice changes in your body, talk to your primary care doctor or OB/GYN about your concerns.
+If cancer—or any disease—is caught early, it's easier to treat."

 Make an appointment with David O. Holtz, MD